MET Syllabus 2025: Subject-Wise Syllabus and Weightage PDF Download

 CALCULUS

-• Limits and derivatives: Derivatives introduced as a rate of change both as that of distance function and geometrically.
-The intuitive idea of limitMU OET 2019 mathematics syllabus Limits of trigonometric functions.
+• Limits and derivatives: Derivatives introduced as a rate of change both as that of distance function and geoMETrically.
+The intuitive idea of limitMU OET 2019 mathematics syllabus Limits of trigonoMETric functions.
 Definition of derivative, relate it to the slope of the tangent of the curve, a derivative of the sum, difference, product and quotient of functions.
-The derivative of a polynomial of trigonometric functions.
+The derivative of a polynomial of trigonoMETric functions.

-• Continuity and differentiability: Continuity and differentiability, a derivative of composite functions, chain rule, derivatives of inverse trigonometric functions, derivative of implicit function.
+• Continuity and differentiability: Continuity and differentiability, a derivative of composite functions, chain rule, derivatives of inverse trigonoMETric functions, derivative of implicit function.
 Concepts of exponential, logarithmic functions.
 Derivatives of log e z and e.
 Logarithmic differentiation.
-The derivative of functions expressed in parametric forms.
+The derivative of functions expressed in paraMETric forms.
 Second-order derivatives.
-Rolle’s and Lagrange’s Mean Value Theorems (without proof) and their geometric interpretations.
+Rolle’s and Lagrange’s Mean Value Theorems (without proof) and their geoMETric interpretations.

-• Applications of derivatives: Applications of derivatives: Rate of change, increasing/decreasing functions, tangents, and normals, approximation, maxima and minima (first derivative test motivated geometrically and second derivative test given as a provable tool).
+• Applications of derivatives: Applications of derivatives: Rate of change, increasing/decreasing functions, tangents, and normals, approximation, maxima and minima (first derivative test motivated geoMETrically and second derivative test given as a provable tool).
 Simple problems (that illustrate basic principles and understanding of the subject as well as real-life situations).

 • Integrals: Integration as the inverse process of differentiation.
 Integration of a variety of functions by substitution, by partial fractions and by parts, only simple integrals of the type